Onward data sharing

 How we meet ethical standards

 Any sharing or linkage of data will be done under the strict control of Scottish Government, and will be consistent with our data policy and the National Data Linkage Guiding Principles.
 Decisions on the sharing or linkage of data will be taken in consultation with relevant colleagues and individuals within and outwith Scottish Government as part of a Data Access Panel.
-At all times the rights of the individual children and young people under the UK GDPR and other relevant legislation will be ensured.
+At all times the rights of the individual under the Data Protection Act and other relevant legislation will be ensured.

 There is a problem